siegeon/magic.lambda.crypto/README.md

 your RSA key pair.
 Hence, the message as a whole, is not stronger than whatever key strength you use as you supply a **[strength]** argument to the **[crypto.rsa.create-key]**.

+The above format results in that the only _"meta information"_ an adversary can possibly pick up, is the fingerprint of the public RSA key used to encrypt the AES key, in addition to also the bit strength of this RSA key, since the bit strength of an RSA key will result in differences in the length of the encrypted AES key.
+An adversary will not have access to who encrypted/transmitted the package, he will not know who, if any signed the package - Or any other parts of the message - Assuming he is not able to somehow crack the AES encryption, and/or somehow retrieve the private RSA key the AES package's encryption key was encrypted with.

 ## Cryptography concerns

 Even assuming you can 100% perfectly communicate in privacy today, your privacy is only as good as a malicious